cybertraining-dsc/reu2022/project/install.md

 ## Choco install

 There are a number of useful packages that you can install via choco.
 This includes Visual Code, Pycharm, Emacs, and make.
 Even Python could be installed with it; however, we have not tested the installation of python via choco, while we have tested the installation of Emacs, Pycharm, and make.

 ## Install Chocolatey

-To install, pleas start a Git Bash terminal as administrator: To do so press the `Windows` key and type powershell.
+To install, please start a Git Bash terminal as administrator: To do so, press the `Windows` key and type Powershell.
 Click `Run as Administrator`.
 Click `Yes`.

 2. In PowerShell execute the following command: